MIT-TESSE/tesse-segmentation-ros/README.md

 ## Installation

 ### TensorRT
-This requires TensorRT 6.0.0 or greater.
+This requires TensorRT 6.0.0.
 To install via a tar file

 * Download a TensorRT tar file compatible with your machine through the [NVIDIA TensorRT page](https://developer.nvidia.com/tensorrt)
 * Unpack the tar file into a directory, `<TRT_DIR>`